Field Trial update – August 2026

-The on-farm aspect of the latest phase (Phase 2) of the cattle TB vaccine field trials has been completed.
-This phase of the trial enabled government to collect safety data for inclusion in upcoming marketing authorisation applications.
-All GB administrations have taken the decision to move to a further phase (Phase 3) to gather additional data on the DIVA test specificity and explore options to optimise the performance of the new test.
-Phase 3 will assess the companion DIVA skin test on a broader cohort of vaccinated animals in selected herds to further inform our collective planning for delivery.
-Our aim is to deliver an effective cattle TB vaccination strategy within the next few years to accelerate our continued progress towards achieving Officially TB Free (OTF) status for England and Wales.
+The on-farm aspect of the last phase of the cattle TB vaccine field trials (Phase 3) has been completed.
+This phase of the trial was designed to assess the performance of the companion DIVA skin test on a broader cohort of vaccinated animals to further inform our collective planning for delivery.
+Our aim is to deliver an effective cattle TB vaccination strategy within to accelerate our continued progress towards achieving Officially TB Free (OTF) status for England and Wales..

 Ele Brown, Deputy UK CVO & Head of bovine TB Programme Defra:

-Yes, the candidate vaccine is BCG (Bacille Calmette-Guérin) Danish strain trialled in cattle under the name CattleBCG.
-BCG is the same vaccine used to protect people and badgers from TB.
+Yes, the candidate vaccine is BCG (Bacille Calmette-Guérin) Danish strain.
+It is the same vaccine used to protect people and badgers from TB.

 A number of studies conducted in the past 25 years, where vaccinated and unvaccinated animals were exposed to a stringent experimental infection with the bovine TB bacterium (Mycobacterium bovis or ‘M. bovis’), provide significant evidence that CattleBCG can reduce the severity of disease in cattle.
 As with other vaccines, a range of protection is expected, some animals will be fully or only partially protected after vaccination whilst others will remain susceptible to the disease.

 The World Organisation for Animal Health (WOAH), which sets standards for international trade in animals and their products, advises that cattle vaccination should not be used in countries which operate control or trade measures based on tuberculin tests.
 Therefore, neither the WOAH’s Manual of Diagnostic Tests and Vaccines nor its Terrestrial Animal Health Code make provision for vaccination of cattle against TB at present.
-The Tuberculosis in Animals (England) Order 2021 prohibits the vaccination of cattle against TB without the written consent of the Secretary of State.
+The Tuberculosis in Animals (England) Order 2021/The Tuberculosis (Wales_ Order 2010 prohibit the vaccination of cattle against TB without the written consent of the Secretary of State/Welsh Ministers.

-There is also a need to obtain UK Marketing Authorisations from the Veterinary Medicines Directorate (VMD) to market CattleBCG in the UK and ensure it meets the required standards of quality, safety and efficacy.
+There is also a need to obtain GB Marketing Authorisations from the Veterinary Medicines Directorate (VMD) to market CattleBCG in the England and Wales and ensure it meets the required standards of quality, safety and efficacy.

-Both the candidate CattleBCG vaccine and the DIVA skin test (DST-F) need UK Marketing Authorisations from the VMD in the same way as any other veterinary medicines.
-We also need to do further work to validate the DST-F to WOAH standards.
+Both the candidate CattleBCG vaccine and the DIVA skin test need GB Marketing Authorisations from the VMD in the same way as any other veterinary medicines.
+We also need to do further work to validate the DIVA skin test to WOAH standards.

 Defra, Welsh Government and Scottish Government are also funding two supplementary research projects.
 One is looking at the minimum duration of immunity afforded by CattleBCG.
-The other is assessing the sensitivity of the DST-F in cattle naturally infected with TB (i.e. TB test reactors sourced from farms).
-These two projects results will feed into the dossier to be submitted to the VMD in support of the CattleBCG and DST-F Marketing Authorisation applications.
+The other is assessing the sensitivity of the DIVA skin test in cattle naturally infected with TB (i.e. TB test reactors sourced from farms).
+These two projects’ results will feed into the dossier to be submitted to the VMD in support of the CattleBCG and DIVA skin test Marketing Authorisation applications.

-A summary of the DST-F data generated to date at APHA demonstrates promising results.
-The DST-F has been shown to be effective in detecting infected animals while giving negative results in vaccinated uninfected cattle.
-Separate field trials and experimental studies are currently underway to obtain more precise estimates of both the specificity and sensitivity of the DST-F, respectively, in both vaccinated and unvaccinated cattle.
+A summary of the DIVA skin test data generated to date at APHA demonstrates promising results.
+The DIVA skin test has been shown to be effective in detecting infected animals while giving negative results in vaccinated uninfected cattle.
+Separate field trials and experimental studies are currently underway to obtain more precise estimates of both the specificity and sensitivity of the DIVA skin test, respectively, in both vaccinated and unvaccinated cattle.

 We are continuing to work at pace but will only deploy the vaccine and companion DIVA skin test when we have all the right steps in place to enable the programme to be effectively delivered.
 We hope to be able to start using an authorised vaccine and companion diagnostic test within the next few years.